ShoyuVanilla/FoundryVTT-Chat-Portrait/README.md

 ## Features/Settings

 - Use Token Image: Use the actor's Token image instead of the actor's standard image.
+Note: In the event the token associated with a chat message no longer exists, it will use the actor's prototype token's name.
+In the event the actor no longer exists, it will show "Unknown Actor" to all players, and the original chat message's alias (usually the actor's name) to the GM.

 - Use Token Name: Use the actor's Token name instead of the actor's standard name.

+- Use Avatar Player Image: Use the player's Avatar image instead of the token/actor standard image.
+Note if true ignore the first option if a avatar is found or else go back to the standard actor/token image feature, this option is ignored if you are the GM or else everything you click has the avatar image of the GM.

+- Shows the name of the player next to the name of the actor for any IC messages

 - Portrait Size (px): Configure portrait image size on the chat messages.
 Default is 36 px